ElanMedoff/personal-site/_posts/global-find-and-replace-in-vim.md

 :cdo[!] {cmd}		Execute {cmd} in each valid entry in the quickfix list.
 ```

+In practice, this means we need to narrow our search to a single quickfix list (i.e. with `zn` and `zf`) so we can replace its every instance.

-Pretty self explanatory.
-For the `cmd`, we'll be using the substitute command.
+For the `cmd`, we'll be using the `substitute` command.
 Although there's a whole boatload of options we can use, the defaults are generally good enough: `s/foo/bar/` will replace a single instance of `foo` with `bar`.

-Some common substitute options include the `/g` flag (i.e. `s/foo/bar/g`) which replaces all the instances in the current line, the `%s` flag (i.e. `%s/foo/bar`) to replace all the instances in _all_ lines, the `/i` flag (i.e. `s/foo/bar/i`) for case-insensitive replacements, and the `/I` flag for case-sensitive.
+Some common `substitute` options include the `/g` flag (i.e. `s/foo/bar/g`) which replaces all the instances in the current line, the `%s` flag (i.e. `%s/foo/bar`) to replace all the instances in _all_ lines, the `/i` flag (i.e. `s/foo/bar/i`) for case-insensitive replacements, and the `/I` flag for case-sensitive.
+Check out this great [guide](https://vim.fandom.com/wiki/Search_and_replace) for more examples.

 Luckily, since `cdo` applies its command argument to every instance in the quickfix list, we need neither the `/g` flag nor the `%s` flag – I'll leave it up to you to decide on the `/i` and `/I` flags.

 ## Custom User Command

 Technically, you could stop here and you'd be good to go – just use the `:cdo s/foo/bar/` command as above.
-If you're like me, however, this feels a bit unweildy.
-This is where creating a custom user command comes in.
+If you're like me, however, this can feel a bit unweildy.
+What about creating a key remap to interpolate the `foo` and `bar`?
 While it's not possible for a Vim remap to accept arguments, a user command can!

 Our custom user command will accept two arguments, a `foo` and a `bar`, and execute a Vim command that interpolates the values into a string of the form `:cdo s/foo/bar/`.
 Let's look at the following code: